-(iii) Public Procurement

-Have any changes to public and defense procurement procedures been introduced during martial law?
+(iii) Public Procurement Have any changes to public and defense procurement procedures been introduced during martial law?
 Yes.
 Special procedures apply for both public and defense procurement for the period of martial law as provided for in CMU Resolution dated 12 October 2022 No. 1178 "On Approval of Features of Public Procurement of Goods, Works and Services for Purchasers Specified in the Law of Ukraine "On Public Procurement" for the Period of the Legal regime of Martial Law in Ukraine and Within 90 Days from the Date of its Termination or Abolition" and CMU Resolution dated 11 November 2022 No. 1275 "On Approval of Features of Defense Procurement for the Period of the Legal regime of Martial Law in Ukraine".

-What happens to the procurements initiated before the introduction of martial law?
+What happens to the procurements initiated before the introduction of martial Procurement and simplified procurement procedures started before the introduction of martial law shall be completed in accordance with provisions of the Law of Ukraine "On Public Procurements".
+However, if the the introduction of martial law?

-Procurement and simplified procurement procedures started before the introduction of martial law shall be completed in accordance with provisions of the Law of Ukraine "On Public Procurements".
-However, if the purchaser does not have the ability to complete such procurement due to circumstances beyond its control, the purchaser may declare the tender not to have taken place in accordance with Article 32(5) of the Law of Ukraine "On Public Procurements" ("conduction of procurement has become impossible due to force majeure").
+purchaser does not have the ability to complete such procurement due to circumstances beyond its control, the purchaser may declare the tender not to have taken place in accordance with Article 32(5) of the Law of Ukraine "On Public Procurements" ("conduction of procurement has become impossible due to force majeure").

-Hanna Smyrnova

-Senior Associate
+Hanna Smyrnova Senior Associate hanna.smyrnova @bakermckenzie.com

-hanna.smyrnova

-@bakermckenzie.com

-Employment Does the employer have an obligation to relocate/ evacuate employees in case of military attack?
-Employers in Ukraine do not have an obligation to relocate/evacuate their employees to a safe place in cas military attack.
-At the same time, the employer can permit the voluntary relocation of its employees to othe Ukraine or abroad by establishing distant work arrangements.
+Does the employer have an obligation to relocate/ evacuate employees in case of military attack?
+Employers in Ukraine do not have an obligation to relocate/evacuate their employees to a safe place in case of military attack.
+At the same time, the employer can permit the voluntary relocation of its employees to other cities in Ukraine or abroad by establishing distant work arrangements.
 Does the employer have an obligation to provide financial assistance to the employees during wartime?
-There is no obligation for Ukrainian employers to provide any special financial assistance to their employer wartime.
-The employer may support its employees financially at its own discretion. es during Which work schedule is advisable during wartime?
+There is no obligation for Ukrainian employers to provide any special financial assistance to their employees during wartime.
+The employer may support its employees financially at its own discretion.
+Which work schedule is advisable during wartime?
 Employees in Ukraine are entitled to a safe working environment.
-Therefore, in case of a military attack, the employer cannot expect the employees to come to the office for safety reasons. ie In such case, the employer is entitled to establish a distant work arrangement (in Ukrainian: дистанційна р for its employees, expressly allowing them to work from home or any other place of their choice (including The company's CEO should issue an internal order allowing employees to work distantly from their place or residence or any other place of their choice (including abroad). of Are there any guarantees provided for drafted employees?
-If the employee is called up for military service during a special period (such as the one currently in place), drafted employee has the right to retain their job, position until the end of the military service within the special (unless the employee resigns earlier).
-Law No. 2352-IX of Ukraine "On Amendments to Certain Laws of Ukraine on Optimization of Labor Relation 1 July 2022 which came into effect on 19 July 2022 ("Law No. 2352-IX") abolished the employer's obligation the average salary to employees summoned to the army.
-Moreover, employees from among former servicemen of military service are granted the preferential right to at work in case of staff redundancy due to changes in the organization of production and labor (under equal to the organization).

-conditions of labor productivity and qualification) within two years from the date of their dismissal from service.
+Therefore, in case of a military attack, the employer cannot expect the employees to come to the office for safety reasons.
+In such case, the employer is entitled to establish a distant work arrangement (in Ukrainian: дистанційна робота) for its employees, expressly allowing them to work from home or any other place of their choice (including abroad).
+The company's CEO should issue an internal order allowing employees to work distantly from their place of residence or any other place of their choice (including abroad).
+Are there any guarantees provided for drafted employees?
+If the employee is called up for military service during a special period (such as the one currently in place), such drafted employee has the right to retain their job, position until the end of the military service within the special period (unless the employee resigns earlier).
+Also, from 19 July 2022, employers are not obliged to pay the average salary to employees summoned to the army.
+Moreover, employees from among former servicemen of military service are granted the preferential right to remain at work in case of staff redundancy due to changes in the organization of production and labor (under equal conditions of labor productivity and qualification) within two years from the date of their dismissal from service.